MarinAtanasov/AppBrix/README.md

 # AppBrix
-This framework has been written using the latest DNX Core.
+This framework has been written using the latest version of DNX Core.

 AppBrix has been created with the following priorities:
 * Everything should be testable and covered with tests.